 On July 6, 2004, HBEU MPD head Malcolm Eastwood forwarded Mr. Moxley's proposal to John Ranaldi, noting that he continued to have serious concerns about the Iranian U.S. dollar clearing business.
-Hr.
+HR.
 Ranaldi forwarded the email to then HBEU CEO Michael Geoghegan, writing: "reference your earlier query."
 According to Mr. Ranaldi, Mr. Eastwood's department was being asked to "amend instructions or assume responsibility that the

-836 See 7/2004 discussion paper, "HSBC Bank PLC Iranian Payment Processing Proposals," HSBC OCC 8874692-701.
+&lt;sup>837 See 7/2004 discussion paper, "HSBC Bank PLC Iranian Payment Processing Proposals," HSBC OCC 8874692-701.

-837 Id.
+&lt;sup>838 Id.
 For example, according to the document, the existing HBEU practice was that if an Iranian financial institution included a cautionary statement, such as "Do not mention Iran," in Field 72 of the payment instructions, the payment would drop out to what was called a repair queue.
 Once in the repair queue, HSBC personnel would alter the payment instructions by deleting any reference to Iran.

-838 7/2004 discussion paper, "HSBC Bank PLC Iranian Payment Processing Proposals," HSBC OCC 8874692-701.
+839 7/2004 discussion paper, "HSBC Bank PLC Iranian Payment Processing Proposals," HSBC OCC 8874692-701.

-841 7/6/2004 email from HBEU Malcolm Eastwood to HBEU John Ranaldi and others, "HBEU Iranian Payments Business," HSBC OCC 8876861 842 Id.
+&lt;sup>842 7/6/2004 email from HBEU Malcolm Eastwood to HBEU John Ranaldi and others, "HBEU Iranian Payments Business," HSBC OCC 8876861 Id.